Stable Kids

 and move.
 They need to use their whole bodies.
 They need to see things in a different

 way.
-The horses have this magical way of reflecting a child’s behavior or experiences so
+The horses have this magical way of reflecting a youth’s behavior or experiences so

 However, group settings are often overwhelming and intimidating for children with

 behavioral and educational challenges.
-Although our programs are relatively small in size, the very support these children need can still be impeded by the group format.
+Although our programs are relatively small in size, the very support these individuals need can still be impeded by the group format.

 Working with horses in a quieter environment allows them to overcome hurdles.
-The goal of Stable Relationships is to individuals to be able to graduate to participate in group programs.
+The goal of the Stable Kids Program is for individuals to be able to graduate to participate in group programs.

-Stable Relationships are individual equine-assisted programs that involve a whole-body
+Stable Kids Programs are individual equine-assisted programs that involve a whole-body

 learning approach emphasizing each individual’s learning styles and strengths.